Bobby Humphrey: Personal life

 Humphrey is married.
 He and his wife Barbara have five children.
 Two of his sons have gone on to play college football.
 Maudrecus Humphrey played for the University of Arkansas and UAB.
-Marlon Humphrey followed his father's footsteps and played for Alabama, donning his father's jersey number 26, before being selected 16th overall by the Baltimore Ravens in the 2017 NFL Draft.
+Marlon Humphrey followed his father's footsteps and played for Alabama, donning his father's jersey number 26, before being selected 16th overall by the Baltimore Ravens in the 2017 NFL draft.

 Shooting incident

-In February of 1993, Humphrey was shot in his right thigh by friend and former teammate Mark Petties on an Alabama highway.
+In February 1993, Humphrey was shot in his right thigh by friend and former teammate Mark Petties on an Alabama highway.
 Humphrey and Petties were returning from New Orleans, driving northbound on Interstate 65 in Humphrey's vehicle, when a fight ensued.
 The origin of the dispute was never made clear.
 A passing motorist saw the two fighting on the highway shoulder in Alabaster, AL, and called local police.
 When they arrived, Humphrey, 26, was lying on the ground.
 Humphrey was treated at Shelby Medical Center and released hours after the bullet was removed.

 Eight days before the shooting incident, Humphrey had been arrested for cocaine possession, aggravated assault and destruction of hotel property in Columbus, GA.